St Georges Church of England Academy

 Good mental health and wellbeing is just as important as good physical health.
 Like physical health, mental health can range across a spectrum from healthy to unwell; it can fluctuate on a daily basis and change over time.
 Children at St George's have weekly lessons of PE.
 A wide range of sport-related after school clubs are run by teachers and external coaches, whilst many of our pupils take part in inter-school sporting competitions which include an extensive range of sports and activities.
 Our proficient Schools Sports Organising Crew are excellent at leading activities and games during play times to encourage higher levels of physical activity and promote inclusion.

-We include World Mental Health Day, Children's Mental Health Week and Mental Health Awareness Week in the school calendar and plan activities for the whole school
+We include World Mental Health Day, Children's Mental Health Week and Mental Health Awareness Week in the school calendar and plan activities for the whole school.

 Staff Well-Being Policy

-Children's Mental Health Policy
+Children's Mental Health and Well-Being Policy

 Five Ways to Well-Being